-Downtown Raleigh is our favorite area of the seven areas that make up the municipality of Raleigh.
+Downtown Raleigh is our favorite area of the seven areas that make up the municipality of Raleigh, NC.
 It’s where we most like to eat, drink, shop, play and explore and this is our local’s guide on what we love to do!

-Since first moving to Raleigh in 2004, the downtown area has seen an explosion of growth and investment that has transformed downtown into the vibrant center of the Triangle region.
+Since first moving to Raleigh NC in 2004, the downtown area has seen an explosion of growth and investment that has transformed downtown into the vibrant center of the Triangle region.

 This now thriving Southern capital city is getting shaped by smart and savvy locals who are in the pursuit of a vibrant life, and it’s bursting with entrepreneurial spirit and energy.

-When you visit Raleigh NC, downtown is where you’ll find the most historic and best neighborhoods in Raleigh, world-class museums, the best places to eat in Raleigh, innovative breweries, underground bars and cocktail spots, food halls, coffee shops, performing arts venues, and local retail stores.
+When you visit Raleigh, downtown is where you’ll find the most historic and best neighborhoods in Raleigh, world-class museums, the best places to eat in Raleigh, innovative breweries, underground bars and cocktail spots, food halls, coffee shops, performing arts venues, and local retail stores.

 Among the inhabitants are artists, musicians, innovative tech companies, and award-winning chefs working to create the new downtown Raleigh experience.